CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/configuration/overview.md

 # Overview

-This guide provides comprehensive details to ensure the costing function operates correctly in ProcessForce.
-Both SAP Business One and ProcessForce settings must be properly configured for accurate and efficient costing calculations.
+This guide walks you through the essential setup steps to ensure accurate and efficient costing in **SAP Business One** with **CompuTec ProcessForce**.
+Both platforms need to be correctly configured for accurate and efficient costing calculations.
 The sections below outline the key configuration steps, paths, and considerations.

 ---

-## SAP Business One Setting
+## 1. SAP Business One Settings

+These foundational settings define how inventory and costing are managed at the system level, ensuring consistency across warehouses, documents, and item records.

 ### Company Details

+To access Company Details, navigate to:

 :::info Path
     Administration → System Initialization → Company Details
 :::

-- **Use Perpetual Inventory**: this field can be checked or unchecked based on regional practices.
+- **Use Perpetual Inventory**: This field can be checked or unchecked based on regional practices.
 For instance, it is checked in the UK and unchecked in Italy.
-- **Manage Item Cost per Warehouse**: it is optional, but should be decided before recreating costings.
+- **Manage Item Cost per Warehouse**: Optional, but must be decided before costing records are created or recalculated.

 ![company Details](./media/overview/company-details.webp)

 ### Document Settings

+To access Document Settings, navigate to:

 :::info Path
     Administration → System Initialization → Document Settings
 :::

 In a Standard Costing environment, WIP (Work-in-Progress) variances arise from differences between planned and actual quantities or costs of finished products.
-To accommodate this - ensure Parent Item WIP Accounts are checked.
+To accommodate this - ensure **Parent Item WIP Accounts** are checked.

 ### Warehouses

+Warehouse configuration directly impacts how costing records behave:

-- **New Warehouses**: automatically added to the Item Master record based on the SAP Business One configuration.
+- **New Warehouses**: Automatically added to the Item Master record based on the SAP Business One configuration.
 In turn, each warehouse is added to each Item Costing record.
-- **Deleted Warehouses**: automatically removed from each Item Costing record.
+- **Deleted Warehouses**: Automatically removed from each Item Costing record.
-- **Drop Ship Warehouses**: excluded from Item Costing records.
+- **Drop Ship Warehouses**: Excluded from Item Costing records.

-## ProcessForce Settings
+## 2. CompuTec ProcessForce Settings

+These configurations extend costing functionality with detailed control over cost categories, overhead rates, and restore actions, enabling precise and automated cost calculations.

+To access Costing tab, navigate to:

 :::info Path
     Administration → System Initialization → General Settings → ProcessForce tab → Costing tab